Shopping in our Cities

 Abergavenny is home to the famous annual Food Festival where visitors can purchase and taste local produce.
 Here you’ll find department store Nicholls and a great selection of local shops.
 There’s two award winning butchers, Rawlings and Neil Powell.
 Marches Deli sell local food, beers, wine and spirit and you will find beads and pastries, a selection of cakes, handmade soft-serve ice cream and coffee served at The Angel Bakery.
 Find Welsh themed gifts at Y Fenni Gifts and browse That's Lovey That for unusual gifts.
 The Tuesday market in the Market Hall is well known as one of the major markets in Wales.
 Craft Fairs and Antique Fairs are also held here.
 Just a few miles from Abergavenny The Old Forge Crafts sell locally made crafts and Welsh gifts.

 Cowbridge has lots of trendy shops offering designer labels and is referred to as a department store on one street.
 It has more independent boutiques per square mile than any other town in south Wales.
-It was awarded Wales' 'Rising Star High Street' by the Great British High Street in 2018.
+It was awarded Wales' 'Rising Star High Street' by the Great British High Street in 2018..Elephant and Bun delicatessen sells fresh Welsh produce which varies on the change of the season as well as gifts.
 Visit Cowbridge Guide and Cowbridge Fashion for inspiration.